This page will be updated continuously to reflect the most recent information. This page was last updated on January 6, 2021.

 Payroll Tax Delay

 Update: The COVID relief law extends the repayment period for deferred payroll taxes through December 31, 2021; penalties and interest on deferred unpaid tax liability will not begin to accrue until January 1, 2022.
 The CARES Act allowed employers to delay paying the employer-portion of payroll taxes through the end of 2020.

 Expansion of Charitable Tax Deduction

-The CARES Act expands the charitable tax deduction for individuals by allowing taxpayers who do not itemize to take up to $300 in an above-the-line tax deduction.
-For taxpayers that itemize, the CARES Act allows them to increase the limitation on charitable deductions from 60 percent to 100 percent of modified income for cash contributions generally to public charities in 2020.
-It would also increase the limitation for food contributions by corporations from 15 percent to 25 percent of modified income.
+Update: The COVID relief law extends the CARES Act charitable deduction expansions through 2021.
+The CARES Act expanded the charitable tax deduction for individuals by allowing taxpayers who do not itemize to take up to $300 in an above-the-line tax deduction.
+For taxpayers that itemize, the CARES Act allowed them to increase the limitation on charitable deductions from 60 percent to 100 percent of modified income for cash contributions generally to public charities.
+It also increased the limitation for food contributions by corporations from 15 percent to 25 percent of modified income.